uddipan/Udacity_SelfDriving/Project3-BehavioralCloning/writeup_template.md

 ![alt text](t2.jpg)
 ![alt text](t3.jpg)

+The main motivation was that at turning angles data was sparse and the distribution of turning angles were not even.
+So adding more data at sharp angles helps in training.
+I added a slight rotation to each image at sharp turning angles, to augment the data.
+This helps simulate the turning better and the intuition can be related to hilly conditions.

 I finally randomly shuffled the data set and put 5% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by the loss curves.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.